The technical classification is not cluster migraines... it's cluster headache. (ichd)

 There are many experts that believe migraines and cluster headaches have a common cause that begins in the trigeminal nerve which carries the feeling of sensation from the head to the brain.

-Cluster headaches are vascular and appear in cycles.
 The pain is so severe that they have been called suicide headaches.
 The pain with cluster headaches is usually on one side of the face and can be accompanied by nasal congestion, watery eyes, and a runny nose.

 Cluster headaches normally come on faster and leave quicker than a classical migraine.